ermuller/rancid-stuff/README.md

 EDFA gain settings.  "show plugins" provides requested tx power on tunables.
 And mrvlogin gets an update to handle the wider screens needed for these.
 Production tested on OD v5.12.
+Note that rancid user needs at least super perms to collect running config.

 ## MRV LX support
 MRV's LX devices run a totally different OS than the other families.
 This